machineware-gmbh/vcml/doc/models/virtio.md

 This model serves as a VIRTIO controller that is accesses via memory-mapped IO registers (MMIO).
 Connection to a VIRTIO device is established via its `VIRTIO_OUT` TLM port.
-This model supports both *split* and *packed* virtqueues for transmission of data to and from its connected VIRTIO device, controlable via its `use_packed_queues` property.
+This model supports both *split* and *packed* virtqueues for transmission of data to and from its connected VIRTIO device, controllable via its `use_packed_queues` property.

 ### Properties